fabrikagency/more/README.markdown

 	Less::More.header = false

+More will automatically clean and parse the generated CSS files every time your rails app is initialized.
+To disable this setting, set:

+	Less::More.clean_and_parse_after_initialize = false

 To configure More for a specific environment, add configuration options into the environment file, such as `config/environments/development.rb`.

 If you wish to apply the configuration to all environments, place them in `config/environment.rb`.